MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - They provide you with the URLs for their AD RMS cluster and their Azure Rights Management tenant, so that you can add redirections for your clients as part of your migration.

-- They import their AD RMS key into the cloud
+- They import their AD RMS key into the cloud, as covered in this migration process, [Step 2.
+Export configuration data from AD RMS and import it to Azure Information Protection](migrate-from-ad-rms-phase1#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-information-protection).

 ## Overview of the steps for migrating AD RMS to Azure Information Protection

 The migration steps can be divided into 4 phases that can be done at different times, and by different administrators.